bunmidavies/year2notes/COMP23311/software design patterns.md

 - An adpater can be useful when working with ==legacy code== that can't be changed at the time

 ![[Pasted image 20230107115113.png]]
-In this example the interfaces between ==target== and ==adaptee== are incompatible, but the adapter allows adaptee's functionality to be implemented, and any outputs returned to the client
+In this example the interfaces between ==target== and ==adaptee== are incompatible, and adaptee has a function which the target wants to use.
+The adapter allows adaptee's functionality to be implemented, and returns the output wanted by target in a compatible format

 ### <span style="background-color:#bfbc67;padding:3px;border-radius:5px;">Creational</span> - Factory Method